 - Monomeric IgM is the major antibody receptor on the surface of B lymphocytes for antigen recognition.

-- Large Size: Because of its large size, IgM remains largely confined to bloodstream (80%).
-IgM does not diffuse well and therefore is found in very low concentration in the intercellular tissue fluids.
+- Large size: Because of its large size, IgM remains largely confined to the bloodstream (80%).
+IgM does not diffuse well and therefore is found in very low concentrations in the intercellular tissue fluids.

 - IgM is believed to be responsible for protection against blood invasion by microorganisms.
 IgM deficiency is often associated with septicemias.